humeyrah4030/Promoter/README.md

 # Promoter
-We promote your business for the hole
+We promote your business for the hole planet